sapoepsilon/streamer/README.md

 Note that for some advanced functionality, you might want to consider using a Unix terminal emulator such as Cygwin or Git Bash.
 They will provide you some of the functionality from a Unix/Linux shell, but it may not be as complete or up-to-date as with a full WSL setup.

+## Source Control

+Source control, also known as version control, is a system that allows developers to keep track of changes made to the codebase of a project.
+It is an essential tool for software development, particularly when multiple people are working on the same codebase.
+Think of it like a notebook where all the changes made to the codebase are recorded.

+Here are some popular Git clients for macOS and Windows, with links to their download pages:

+### macOS
+[GitHub Desktop](https://desktop.github.com/): This is a Git client that is developed by GitHub and is available for both macOS and Windows.
+It has a simple and easy-to-use interface and provides access to many of GitHub's features such as pull requests and issue tracking.
+[SourceTree](https://www.sourcetreeapp.com/): This is a Git client developed by Atlassian.
+It has a powerful set of features and is popular among developers who work with Git on a daily basis.
+[Tower](https://www.git-tower.com/mac): This is a commercial Git client for macOS that offers a visually appealing and intuitive interface.
+It is known for its powerful branching and merging capabilities and is often used by experienced Git users.
+### Windows
+[GitHub Desktop](https://desktop.github.com/): As mentioned before, also available for Windows [SourceTree](https://www.sourcetreeapp.com/): also available for Windows.
+Available for free download on this page [TortoiseGit](https://tortoisegit.org/download/): This is a popular Git client for Windows that is based on the TortoiseSVN client.
+It integrates seamlessly with Windows Explorer and has a simple, user-friendly interface.
+It's particularly useful for beginners and it's used widely.
+Please keep in mind that these are just a few popular options, and there may be other Git clients that are suitable for your needs.
+It's always a good idea to try out a few different options and choose the one that works best for you.

 ## Acknowledgments